tj/game-prototypes/Readme.md

 # Game Prototypes

- A collection (currently one) of game prototypes built with "html 5" technologies.
+ A collection (currently three) of game prototypes built with "html 5" technologies.
 Read more in this [blog post](http://tjholowaychuk.com/post/9524129814/game-prototyping-with-javascript-css3).

 ## Character